College Archives & Records Management

 The inventory is not intended to be an individual folder or document-item list, but rather an examination of groups of similar or related records referred to as a records series.
 The information gathered during the inventory process will assist in the identification of any records not currently covered by an existing retention schedule and provides a department or office with a comprehensive list of their records.

-We are currently in the process of revising our Records Retention Schedule and will be contacting departments and offices to schedule a records inventory.
+We have recently revised our Records Retention Schedule and will be contacting departments and offices to schedule a records inventory.

 All departments and offices are responsible for maintaining their records, throughout their lifecycle, in a safe, stable, and secure manner that supports their timely and accurate retrieval with appropriate controls on their accessibility.
 For storage guidance and best practices please consult with the College Archivist/Records Manager, your department’s Records Liaison, and the Inactive Record Storage Procedures document to ensure that the records are protected until they surpass their minimum retention period.

 Inactive records that have been identified as having enduring value by the Records Retention Schedule must be retained permanently and should be transferred to the College Archives.
-For more information on how to transfer your records to the College Archives contact the hc-special [at] haverford.edu (College Archivist/Records Manager).
+Please see the Records Transfer to the College Archive Procedures for more information.
+For more information on how to transfer your records to the College Archives contact the ejonesmins [at] haverford.edu (College Archivist/Records Manager).

 Records that are not retained for their enduring historical value and have met the retention requirements described in Records Retention Schedule should be authorized for destruction by the originating office and the College Archivist/Records Manager before they are destroyed.

-Contact the hc-special [at] haverford.edu (College Archivist/Records Manager) prior to the disposal of records to determine appropriate Record Destruction Procedures.
+Contact the ejonesmins [at] haverford.edu (College Archivist/Records Manager) prior to the disposal of records to determine appropriate Record Destruction Procedures.

 Please be aware that all records pertaining to ongoing or pending audits, litigation, or even reasonably anticipated litigation are said to be on litigation hold and must not be altered or destroyed until the hold has been lifted and the records have met their retention.